moduware/webview-tile-boilerplate/WEBVIEW-TILE-INSTALL-INSTRUCTIONS.md

     * Connect phone to computer using *File Manager* or *Android File Transfer* (for Mac OS)

-    * Create *moduware* directory/folder on your phone's hard drive root directory
+    * Create **_moduware_** directory/folder on your phone's hard drive root directory

-    * Copy the tile files directory/folder (example `moduware.tile.hat-workshop`) and paste them into *moduware* folder.
+    * Copy the tile files directory/folder (example: `moduware.tile.hat-workshop`) and paste them into **moduware** folder.
 Tile file directory/folder is the one that you renamed in step 6 above.

       ![moduware_folder_path_and_structure]